Maayan-Shani/UnityGame_PiratesVsZombies/README.md

 ## 📜 Description
 This is a 3D adventure game built in Unity.
-The player explores a pirate island, collects coins, interacts with NPCs, fights enemies, and progresses through different scenes using portals.
+The player explores a pirate island, collects coins, interacts with NPCs, fights enemies, and progresses through different worlds, including a naval escape phase.

 ---